akazukin5151/koneko/README.md

 conda install -n koneko pip     # and make sure pip is installed... which pip                       # and pip is in your conda directory

+# Or use manual installation instructions below
+# If you're using a separate conda env, you probably want to make some edits
 pip install koneko

 # Use anywhere: